tijme/not-your-average-web-crawler/README.rst

 Documentation
 -------------

-Please refer to the `wiki <https://github.com/tijme/not-your-average-web-crawler/wiki>`__ for all the documentation on N.Y.A.W.C.
+Please refer to the `documentation <https://tijme.github.io/not-your-average-web-crawler/>`__ or the `API <https://tijme.github.io/not-your-average-web-crawler/build/html/py-modindex.html>`__ for all the information about N.Y.A.W.C.

 Example usage
 -------------